meshula/meshula.github.com/site/astro-site/src/content/blog/reading-wiener.md

 > *"Those of us who have contributed to the new science of cybernetics thus stand in a moral position which is, to say the least, not very comfortable.
 We have contributed to the initiation of a new science which, as I have said, embraces technical developments with great possibilities for good and for evil.
 We can only hand it over into the world that exists about us, and this is the world of Belsen and Hiroshima.
 We do not even have the choice of suppressing these new technical developments.
 They belong to the age, and the most any of us can do by suppression is to put the development of the subject into the hands of the most irresponsible and most venal of our engineers.
 The best we can do is to see that a large public understands the trend and the bearing of the present work, and to confine our personal efforts to those fields, such as physiology and psychology, most remote from war and exploitation.
 As we have seen, there are those who hope that the good of a better understanding of man and society which is offered by this new field of work may anticipate and outweigh the incidental contribution we are making to the concentration of power (which is always concentrated, by its very conditions of existence, in the hands of the most unscrupulous).
 I write in 1947, and I am compelled to say that it is a very slight hope."*

 This moral dilemma is starkly visible today; the postwar debate over convenience versus abuse has morphed into the contemporary crisis of AI alignment and the existential risk posed by uncontrollable optimizing intelligence.
-We are grappling with the potential of a "singularity"—a final, inscrutable, apocalyptic teleology—that confirms Wiener’s worst fear: technical inevitability superseding human control.
+Alignment explicitly seeks value preservation and modern AI is not classical cybernetics; nonetheless alignment itself risks becoming another internal feedback loop.
+Today in everyday discourse, we are grappling with the potential of a "singularity"—a final, inscrutable, apocalyptic teleology—that confirms Wiener’s worst fear: technical inevitability superseding human control.

 He laid his views out plainly in a sequel volume, *The Human Use of Human Beings*.
 A society governed by feedback becomes a society without purpose-stability is privileged over meaning.
 Human beings, when embedded as components in a feedback system, risk losing **interiority**, **agency**, and **unpredictability**—the very things we might imagine we prize most about our condition: